Codito-Dev/rector-money/README.md

 composer require codito/rector-money --dev
 ```

+## Contributing

+If you want to contribute to this package just clone this repository:

+- make all changes to achieve what you need
+- run `make qa` and ensure everything passes
+- create Pull Request

+Thanks in advance! :beers:

 ## Development environment

 For developing this package you should use prepared Docker stack.
 All commands should be executed